boozallen/sdp-labs/try-it-out/docs/index.rst

 Try It Out
 ===========

-Welcome to the Try It Out lab for the Solutions Delivery Platform!
+Welcome to the Try It Out lab for the Solutions Delivery Platform (SDP)!

 ========
 Overview